Duggar Family News: Jessa Duggar Seewald Pregnant With Twins?

 — Us Weekly (@usweekly) January 17, 2017

 Finally, according to the latest Duggar family news from People Magazine, Jinger Duggar was recently shown shopping for a wedding dress.
-Even though she married professional soccer player Jeremy Vuolo back in November, last week’s episode of Counting On showed her in the process of shopping for her wedding dress.
+Even though she married former professional soccer player Jeremy Vuolo back in November, last week’s episode of Counting On showed her in the process of shopping for her wedding dress.
 And while there has been some intra-family controversy surrounding the couple’s marriage, there’s one thing that they can all agree on: they all loved Jinger’s wedding dress.

 What do you think of this latest bit of Duggar family news?
 Leave your thoughts about the Duggar family in the comments below.